Subscription

 Getting Feed

-This method retrieves feed records from users the current user subscribes to.
+It returns feed records from users the current user has subscribed to.

 You can use this method to build a feed page for the user.